 Orly is a regional airport that’s a hub for many budget airlines, including Aigle Azur, Air France’s Joon, French Bee, HOP!, Transavia France and Corsair International.
 It’s located about 20 km south of the city.

 Beauvais airport is 100 km north of Paris and isn’t very well connected to the city.
 Yet it’s still used by both Ryanair and Wizz.
 Try to avoid this airport if you can.

 There are taxis that travel to the city at a flat-rate.
-Better yet, get an Uber.
+Better yet, get an Uber (Use invite code 9nyahp to get a free ride!).
 They are pretty common and charge slightly less.
 There is the Roissybus service that also connects all terminals to the city.
 It is pretty cheap but subject to traffic jams during rush hour.
 There are Air France buses to Porte Maillot and Montparnasse in Paris.
 If you would like to get to a specific destination, there is a shared shuttle service.
 There are also a couple of non-shared limo services that can be booked in advance online.
 They include Top Paris Transfer, LeCab and Paris Airport Service to name a few.

 Orly airport is connected to the RER system, either from Antony station – where a shuttle train called Orlyval takes passengers to-and-from the airport – or from Pont de Rungis – Aéroport d’Orly station, then using a shuttle bus.
 Taxis are also available.

 Beauvais airport is connected to the city by shuttle bus, which drops passengers off at the Porte Maillot station.
 Porte Maillot is a RER and metro station that’s in itself on Paris’ edge.
 Regular travel time should be around 1h 15min but is subject to Paris’ unpredictable traffic.
 And, of course, taxis will be much more comfortable, quick and expensive.